About Dr Graham Coombes

 Dr Coombes has been in private practice as a consultant urologist since 1998.
 He is a visiting medical officer at the Mater Private Hospital, North Shore Private Hospital, Northern Beaches Hospital, and Concord Repatriation General Hospital.
 Private consulting rooms are conducted at St Leonards.
 A public hospital reigistrar clinic is supervised fortnightly at Concord Hospital.

 He is a full member of the Urological Society of Australia and New Zealand.
 For many years he has been a representative on the Society's Training, Accreditation and Education committee.
-He is the immediate past chairman of the Department of Urology at the Mater Misericordiae Hospital Sydney and has been supervisor of Urologic trainee registrars at the Concord Repatriation General Hospital from 2003 to 2015.
+He is the past chairman of the Department of Urology at the Mater Misericordiae Hospital Sydney and has been supervisor of Urologic trainee registrars at the Concord Repatriation General Hospital from 2003 to 2015, and 2020 onwards.
 The RACS has recognised this supervision with a recent award.
 He is a longstanding member of the NSW branch of the Australian Medical Association.

 His main urological activities and interests include prostate cancer and its treatment, particularly robotic surgery and seed brachytherapy radiotherapy.
 He is also active in the fields of benign prostate enlargement, bladder cancer and urinary stone disease.
 He has authored and published scientific papers in the prestigious (American) Journal of Urology, and the Medical Journal of Australia.
 Many doctors come to Dr Coombes for management - he is a "surgeon's surgeon".